• HOME

 ABOUT TONY TAMBI

-Tony Tambi was born in Nigeria where he spent the first 7 years of his life, then his family relocated to Cameroon where he lived for the next 14 years.
-He moved to Minnesota where he studied Accounting and after graduation, he set off to Los Angeles to pursue a career in acting.
+Tambi was born in Nigeria where he spent the first 7 years of his life, then his family relocated to Cameroon where he would spend the next 14 years of his life.
+Eventually he travelled to the US and settled in Minnesota, attended Collège and got a degree in Accounting.
+Tony made a bold move not long after graduation; he set off to Los Angeles to pursue a career in acting.

-It did not happen right away, but he persevered until slowly the roles and credits started to come.
+Things did not happen for him right away, but he persevered until slowly the roles and credits started to come.

-He was in ''Bob Hearts Abishola'' where he took on the role of the Pharmacist known as Chukwuemeka in the CBS hit sitcom sitcom, ''Bob Hearts Abishola''.
+He was in 'Bob Hearts Abishola' where he took on the role of the Pharmacist known as Chukwuemeka in the CBS hit sitcom .

-Tony Tambi directed the pilot episode of ''CON$EQUENCES.''
-He would also direct the 4th and 5th Episodes and the Season Finale as well.
+Tony directed the pilot episode, the 4th and 5th Episodes and the Season Finale of ''Con$equences.''

 JOURNEY TO HOLLYWOOD